diiq/onthe/README.md

 compiler -- though I hope to improve that division further.
 It's NOT a compiler compiler by any means; I hope to have much better error reporting than most generated parsers.

+==Emacs==

+To install the emacs mode, drop onthe-mode.el somewhere convenient, and add a 'load to your init.el:

+(load "~/.emacs.d/onthe-mode.el")

+Change the path as appropriate, of course.